prototypefund/ifc-hive/app/client/README.md

 │   ├── FACENAME.vue // optional, the actual code of specific widget face
 │   ├── FACENAME.component.cy.js // optional, contains the cypress tests for the FACE widget
 │   ├── conf.js // optional, contains page specific config which override default conf
-└── └── story.js // a storyfile for storybook
+│   ├── story.js // a storyfile for storybook
+│   └── TYPE // a folder containing widget files to be used in the toolbar │       ├── FACENAME.vue // optional, the actual code of specific widget face └──     └── FACENAME.component.cy.js // optional, contains the cypress tests for the FACE widget
 ```

 #### default.vue/FACE.vue